imperador/chromefy/README.md

 #### Installing an img at your computer

-If you already have a Chromefy-generated ChromeOS img, you can deploy it to a usb stick and just boot from it at your computer.
+If you already have a Chromefy-generated ChromeOS img, you can deploy it to a usb stick and then just boot from it at your computer.

 When the login screen appears, press "CTRL + ALT + F2" and type the following commands: